ash0x0/obsidian-cs-notes/DSA/Algorithms/Solution Paradigms/Dynamic Programming (DP).md

 - The problem asks for the number of ways to do something
 	- How many ways are there to do x
 	- Is it possible to reach a certain point
-- **Future decisions rely on earlier decisions**
+- The problem asks to make decisions that rely on earlier decisions
-	- Deciding to do something at step i affect the ability to do something at a later step
+	- Deciding to do something at step `i` affect the ability to do something at a later step
-	- Using one element prevents the usage of other elements,
+	- Using one element prevents the usage of other elements
-	- This is what makes a greedy algorithm invalid and a DP approach the correct one
+	- This makes a greedy algorithm invalid and a DP approach the correct one
 	- When trying to determine if this characteristic exists, assume it doesn't, come up with the greedy algorithm then use a counterexample to prove it won't work.
-This leads to concluding DP is the correct approach
+This concludes DP is the correct approach
 # Implementation

+## Framework

+1. Define state - a state is a current step in the process, e.g. standing on step 6 in [[70.
+Climbing Stairs]] or robbing house 4 in [[House Robber 1]].
+2. Define state variables - a set of variables that can describe the scenario and define the current state, e.g. the step we're standing on or the house we're considering robbing, usually this is just the `i` step in the iteration
+3. Create a data structure or function that will compute or contain the answer to a problem given a certain state.
+	1. If this is a function then it's just a generalized step-wise form of the question we're being asked.
+For example, if it's "How many ways to climb to the top?" the function solves "How many ways to climb to step `i`?"
+4. Find a recurrence relation to transition from state `i` to `i-1`, `i+1` or any other state
+	2. Ask what are the things we can do to get to state `i` or to another state from this state
+	3. Ask what are the options we have at state `i`
+5. Find a base case.
+This is most often initialized at the beginning and presents a known solution to a simple or initial form of the problem such as when `i = 1` and `i = 2`
+	1. Ask what state(s) can I find the answer to without using dynamic programming?

 Any DP algorithm can be implemented in one of two ways.
 Bottom-up with tabulation or top-down with memoization.

-To convert a top-down solution into a bottom-up solution, we must first find a logical order in which to iterate over the states.
 ## Bottom-up (Tabulation)

 - Starts at a base case
 - Implemented as iteration.
 Typically nested for loops with [[Arrays]]
-- Runtime is usually faster, as iteration does not have the overhead that recursion does.
+- Runtime is usually faster, as iteration doesn't have the overhead of recursion
 - Its downside is the ordering matters.
 We need to go through a logical ordering of solving subproblems.
 ## Top-down ([[Memoization]])

 - Implemented as recursion with memoization (typically using [[Hashmap]])
-- Usually easier to write, because with recursion the ordering of subproblems does not matter
+- Usually easier to write, because with recursion the ordering of subproblems doesn't matter
-- This also means that we don't need to solve every single subproblem to find the answer to a problem
+- This also means we don't need to solve every subproblem to find the answer
 ## Top-down to Bottom-up

+To convert a top-down solution into a bottom-up, we must first find a logical order in which to iterate over the states.

 Start with the completed top-down implementation